tc39/proposal-intl-locale-info/README.md

 ## Scope

-A proposal to expose Locale information, such as week data (first day in a week, weekend start day, weekend end  day, minimum day in the first week), and text direction hour cycle used in the locale ~,measurement system used in the locale~.
+A proposal to expose Locale information, such as week data (first day in a week, weekend start day, weekend end  day), and text direction hour cycle used in the locale ~,measurement system used in the locale~.

 * Week Data: (User request: https://github.com/tc39/ecma402/issues/6 )
   * Prior Arts: